 - Call up a dermatologist if you’re concerned that the area has not healed within two weeks of at-home care

 We know that was a lot of information to digest, but hey, at least you’re not assuming an acne breakout is taking over your social life!
 The good news is that these skin concerns have treatment plans.
 Use our suggestions above to get your skin right in the comfort of your home.
-In the event that your skin concerns aren’t getting better, see a dermatologist or ask the Clean Skin Crew.
-Two great ways to get skincare answers stat.
+In the event that your skin concerns aren’t getting better, consult with a dermatologist.

 Shop the Clearing Collection